-IMPORTANT: Gas dryers and steam dryers must be provided with a clean, dry, regulated 80 PSI ± 10 PSI (552 kPa ± 0.69 kPa) air supply.
+IMPORTANT: Gas dryers and steam dryers must be provided with a clean, dry, and regulated 80 PSI +/- 10 PSI (5.51 bars +/- 0.69 bars) air supply.

-NOTE: The manufacturer reserves the right to make changes in specifications at any time, without notice or obligation.
+NOTE: Manufacturer reserves the right to make changes in specifications at any time without notice or obligation.